2020-2021 Club List

 In Asian Cultural Experience (ACE), we explore the varied, intersecting experiences of being Asian.
 We eat food from our homes, share stories, ask questions, and discuss themes about identity, home, race, solidarity, family, and gender.
 We also watch popular movies from different Asian countries.
 Also, plans are in the works to visit and taste different Asian flavors around Somerville.

-In the Astronomy Club students watch sci-fi movies and shows, experience stars being born and then dying in a supernova fireball, discuss the possibility of alien life and about humans exploring through space while discovering, exploring, and possibly colonizing other parts of our galaxy, and also learn about the sun, moon, and planets in our solar system by looking through a telescope during one of the star parties.
-Astronomy Club is out of this world!
+In Astronomy Club, students will do activities about everything from stars being born, to supernova explosions and black holes, to the possibility of alien life, to humans discovering, exploring, and possibly colonizing other parts of our galaxy.
+We'll also watch movies about space (like Interstellar or The Martian, and we'll learn about the sun, moon, and planets in our solar system by looking through a telescope at some of the observatories in the Boston area.

-Students interested in learning to play a wind instrument (saxophone, clarinet, trumpet, trombone, flute or tuba) and perform with the high school band are encouraged to come to the band room across from the library (room 270).
-Learning to play an instrument is a great way to meet people who are similar and enjoy performing music together.
+Students interested in learning to play a wind instrument (saxophone, clarinet, trumpet, trombone, flute, or tuba) and perform with the high school band are encouraged to come to band.
+Learning to play an instrument is a great way to meet people who enjoy performing music together.
 Instrument and lessons are provided free of charge.
 Wow!

 Our SHS chapter is a member of Best Buddies International.
 The Best Buddies Chapter at SHS pairs students with intellectual and developmental disabilities in one-to-one friendships with high school students.
 Best Buddies also offers students a unique opportunity to develop leadership skills.
 With the support of school faculty and Best Buddies staff, students lead and direct the Best Buddies Chapter at SHS.
 Activities include apple-picking, baking, holiday celebrations, museum visits, Friendship Field Day, a Celtics game, a dinner banquet, and more!